codefresh-io/docs.codefresh.io/_docs/troubleshooting/runtime-issues.md

   where:
   `<runtime_name>` is the name of the runtime installation.

+#### Failed to create default git integration:...GraphQL Error (Code: 401): ("response":{"error":"Unauthorized: Invalid token."status":401, "headers":{}}..)
+**Possible cause**
+  The ingress host specified does not point to the cluster selected for runtime installation.

+**Possible actions**
+Make sure the ingress host points to the cluster on which the runtime is installed.

 #### Timeout error, either for applications or while waiting for the installation to complete
 **Possible cause**